-In the Shetland Islands at the northern tip of Scotland, the place names are mostly in Norse.
+In the Shetland Islands at the northernmost tip of Scotland, the place names are mostly in Norse.

-All courtesy of the Vikings.
+Thank the Vikings.

 Shetland is comprised of more than one hundred islands, fifteen of which are inhabited.
 The leading industries are oil and fishing.
 Shetland is famous for its wool sweaters and ponies.
 They graze everywhere (the sheep and the ponies, not the sweaters), often along the side of the road.

-Low rolling green hills, sheep everywhere and trees nowhere.
-Green desolation.
-I parked on the side of the road and hiked across the moorland to the remains of Stanydale “Temple,” a Stone-Age community hall, built around 1600 B.C.
+Low rolling green hills and sheep are everywhere in Shetland, but there are no trees.
+I parked along the side of a road and hiked across the moorland to the remains of Stanydale Temple, a Stone Age community hall, built around 1600 BCE.
 Oval-shaped stone houses from the same era lay in ruins nearby.
-Drove to the west coast at Melby for a look at the Atlantic Ocean, then back to Lerwick.
-I was surprised how easily I could cover ground.
-It is small.
+I drove to the west coast at Melby for a look at the Atlantic Ocean, then back to Lerwick, surprised at how easily I could cover ground.

 Day Two: Breathtaking scenery all along the western coast of the Northmavine peninsula.
 The one-lane road follows the coast with spectacular views of red sandstone cliffs and sea stacks.
 Again, beautiful desolation, interrupted occasionally by a friendly herd of long-maned Shetland ponies.